Solna strand metro station

-Solna strand (known as Vreten until 18 August 2014) is a subway station on the Stockholm metro blue line.
+Solna strand (known as Vreten until 18 August 2014) is a subway station on the Blue Line of the Stockholm Metro.
 It was opened on 18 August 1985 as part of the extension between Västra skogen and Rinkeby and is located in the Huvudsta region of the Solna Municipality.
 The platform is located in bedrock, 28 m below ground level under Vretenvägen.
 The entrance is in the north end at Korta gatan.
 The station's theme is defined by artwork created by the Japanese-Swedish sculptor Takashi Naraha in 1985 called Himmelen av kub (The heaven of cube).